awsker/EldenBingo/README.md

 *Spectating two players*

 ## Showing up on the map
 The application will try to detect a running instance of EldenRing.exe.
 You can also press the 'Start Elden Ring' button in the top right corner to have the application start Elden Ring without Easy Anti-Cheat enabled.
 This is required for the application to be able to read the game memory and fetch your current position.
+It will always show the map of the overworld, even if players are underground.
+Players underground will be rendered as slightly transparent.

 # Bingo board controls
 * Left click - Check or uncheck a square for you/your team.
 Visible for everyone.